sebdah/dynamodb-config-store/README.md

 Store your configuration in DynamoDB using DynamoDB Config Store.

-Using this class you'll be able to easily manage application configuration directly in DynamoDB.
-It works almost like any configuration file, except that an option can have multiple values (it's NoSQL, right :)).
+Using this Python class you'll be able to easily manage application configuration directly in DynamoDB.
+It works almost like any configuration file, except that an option can have multiple values.
 For example your configuration could look like this:

     ------------+----------------+----------------+----------------+----------------
     _store      | _option        | host           | port           | secret-key